cita-bot/cita-bot/README.md

 * `chrome_driver_path` — The path where the chromedriver executable is located.
 For Linux leave it as it is in the example files.
 For Windows change it to something like: `chrome_driver_path="C:\\Users\\youruser\\AppData\\Local\\Programs\\Python\\Python38-32\\chromedriver.exe",` This is just an example, enter the path where you saved the program.

-* `telegram_token` — Telegram bot token for SMS confirmation.
-Wait for SMS and confirm appointments with a command `/code 12345`.
+* `telegram_token` — [Set up a Telegram bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram) and copypaste it's token here to be able to confirm appointment with SMS when you're away from your computer by sending a command like `/code 12345` to your bot.
 If you do not plan to use Telegram, remove this option.

 * `telegram_chat_id` — Telegram chat id for your bot.
 Can be used along with `telegram_token` to get notified about appointment in case there is no SMS confirmation (sometimes it happens).
 Chat id can be obtained by sending any message to your bot and checking results at `https://api.telegram.org/bot<TELEGRAM_TOKEN>/getUpdates`